parrt/msds692/notes/cookies.md

 A *cookie* is a named piece of data (string) associated with a specific website/URL that is saved by the browser and is sent back to that same server with every page request.
 The server can use that as a key to retrieve data associated with that user.

 Your browser keeps a dictionary of cookies for each server.
 If you have 3 browsers, each would keep a separate dictionary.
-That's why logging in to Amazon with Chrome doesn't log you in if you switch to Firefox.
+That's why logging in to Amazon with Chrome doesn't log you inWhen looking at the server in Firefox.

-If you erase your cookies for that domain, the server will no longer recognize you.
+If you erase your browser cookies for that domain, the server will no longer recognize you.
 Naturally, the server will try to send you cookies again.
 It is up to the browser to follow the agreement to keep sending cookies and to save data.

 Can I, as a server, ask for another server's cookies (such as amazon.com's)?
 No!
 Security breach!
 If another server can get my server's cookies, the other server/person can log in as me on my server.
 Heck, my cookies might even store credit card numbers (bad idea).
 It is up to the browser to enforce this policy.
 Naturally, it could send every cookie or even every document on your computer via headers to a server!
 In essence, we are trusting browser implementors.